keijiro/unity-audiobridge/README.md

 - Internal Mode - analyzes the audio output from Unity instead of the external audio input.

-The analyzer puts the result into two arrays.
+The analyzer puts the result into two public properties.

-- float [] levels - The levels of each octave band.
+- float [] Levels - The levels of each octave band.
-- float [] meanLevels - The mean level for a short period of time.
+- float [] MeanLevels - The mean level for a short period of time.
   Use the *Sensibility* parameter to change the duration.

 Source code